energietransitie/twomes-provisioning-app/README.md

 # Twomes WarmteWachter

 This repository contains the source code for the WarmteWachter App for both Android and iOS.
-The WarmteWachter app helps a user to install and connect one or more Twomes measurement devices in his home and to start, monitor and stop acquisition of monitoring data related to the heating of his/her home.
+The WarmteWachter app helps a user to install and connect one or more Twomes measurement devices that start collecting monitoring data related to home heating.

 ## Table of contents
 * [General info](#general-info)